This (Is What I Wanted to Tell You)

 This (Is What I Wanted to Tell You) is the thirteenth studio album by American band Lambchop, released on March 22, 2019.
-The album appeared 50th on the Mojo magazine's albums of the year list.
+The album placed at No. 50 on Mojo's albums of the year list.

 Reception

 The album received largely positive reception.
 Review aggregator AnyDecentMusic? gave the album a score of 7.7/10 based on 15 ratings, while Metacritic gave the album a score of 82/100 based on 13 reviews indicating "universal acclaim".

 Track listing

 Personnel

 Personnel differs between tracks but includes the group members of Lambchop.